 This appliance is not suitable for use in a shared flue.
 This appliance should not be operated with the doors open.
+This appliance is capable of intermittent operation.

 Aerosol Sprays

 Do not use an aerosol spray on or near the stove when it is alight.